 This work is personal.
 I grew up in 1980s Hungary and never had the chance to explore my Judaism.
 Forgetting Judaism was how my family survived Communist rule — and we almost lost track of our roots.
 Almost.

 Thanks to JDC and American philanthropists, my generation revived Hungarian Jewry before it was lost to history.
-In Jewish schools, summer camps, youth movements, and institutions, such as JCC Budapest, we rediscovered Judaism, making it our mission to ensure that Hungary has a lively, resilient Jewish future.
+In Jewish schools, summer camps, youth movements, and institutions such as JCC Budapest, we rediscovered Judaism, and embarked on a mission to ensure that Hungary has a lively, resilient Jewish future.

-But JCC Budapest is more than just a place; it’s a passionate team of Jewish leaders who create community and bring programs to life.
-As JCC Director, I am so proud to lead this team of talented individuals, and introduce them to you here.
+JCC Budapest is more than just a place; it is a passionate team of Jewish leaders who create community and bring programs to life.
+As JCC Director, I am so proud to lead this team of talented individuals and introduce them to you here.

 We invite you to be a part of our story.
 Together, we can write the next chapters of Hungarian Jewish history!